charlytron/ztm-python-comp-2022/README.md

 ## Using Jupyter Notebooks

 This suits my style of note-taking, as of now, allowing us to run code in place.
-And they follow the DRY plaradigm.
+And they follow the DRY convention.
 No diggity!

 Why write the same code chunks across the notebook to have access to already global variables just to write a snippet?
 All in on this one.